Spacious Two Bedroom Flat in North Leeds

-If the flat is offered on an unfurnished basis, this means no furniture or furnishings will be included, unless agreed in advance.
+If the flat is offered on a part-furnished basis, this means we will agree in advance which items of furniture or furnishings will be included.

-No – I am not looking to rent out each room separately.
+No – it is not possible to rent out each room separately.

 No – there is no lift in the block.
 Please note, there are 4 flights of stairs up to the flat.

 Yes, if appropriate - we will agree an inventory together, which will list and describe the condition of the flat and any furniture/furnishings, or appliances included with the property.